-Much of the RVNAF toll of the enemy, however, has not been the result of large operations but small actions.
-Many of these involved Regional and Popular Forces (RF/PF).
-Stationed in villages and hamlets or operating from small bases, RF/PF personnel comprise almost 50 per cent of RVNAF.
+Much of the RVNAF toll, however, has been the result of small actions rather than large operations.
+Comprising almost 50 per cent of RVNAF, Regional and Popular Forces (RF/PF) stationed in villages and hamlets or operating from small bases accounted for a large share of the enemy killed by RVNAF.